There are no products in your shopping cart.

-Cervical screening is the process of taking a sample of cells from your cervix, which are then examined under a microscope in order to detect changes in the cells (abnormalities) that might develop into cancer in the future.
+Cervical screening is the process of taking a sample of cells from your cervix and, currently, these cells are then examined under a microscope in order to detect changes in the cells (abnormalities) that might develop into cancer in the future.
 The sample of cells is placed in a liquid to help preserve the sample so that it can be analysed in the laboratory.
 This process is called liquid-based cytology (LBC).
 Screening can detect changes to the cells of the cervix, and the detection and successful treatment of these cells usually prevents cervical cancer from developing.
 In nearly all cases changes in these cells are caused by certain types of human papillomavirus (HPV).
-Testing for the HPV virus itself can also be done on the same LBC sample taken during the cervical screening but, at the moment, this is not done routinely on all samples across the UK.
+Testing for these ‘high-risk’ HPV types themselves can also be done on the same LBC sample taken during the cervical screening but, at the moment, this is not done routinely on all samples across the UK.
 Please visit our HPV testing page for more information about this.

 Around 3,000 women are diagnosed with cervical cancer in UK each year .
 Regular cervical screening provides a high degree of protection against developing cervical cancer and it is offered free on the NHS.
 It is estimated that early detection and treatment through cervical screening can prevent up to 75% of cervical cancers from developing in the UK .
 Not going for cervical screening is one of the biggest risk factors for developing cervical cancer.

 If you are a health care professional involved in smear taking, please visit our Information for Practice Nurses and GPs pages where you will find a wide range of content, best practice guidelines, relevant links for you and your patients, and resources and ways that we can support you.
 You can also sign up for our quarterly health care professional e-newsletter.

 - Peto et al., 2004.
 The cervical cancer epidemic that screening has prevented in the UK.
 Lancet 35, 249–256.